planttheidea/t/README.md

 Besides its completely experimental nature at this time?
 It's light, simple, and tries to focus on commonly-used methods.
 There are a lot of similarities because, by nature, we want to accomplish a lot of the same things. width() will give you the width, on() will add an event listener ... but there are subtle differences, and some additions I think jQuery lacks.
-It is also less than 19kB minified, and 6kB minified + gzipped.

 <h3>What are the differences?</h3>

-Simple in description, but huge in usage:
+Currently:
   - instead of $, you use t (obvious, but had to be said)
   - the "this" used is the original object, not the element (no need to re-wrap the object)
   - for methods that return a value (like .text()), an array of values based on each element in the object is returned